top of page

 The Need

-According to the San Francisco Chronicle “Normally, nurses who need to take a rest are relieved by a break nurse.
+The San Francisco Chronicle reported that “normally, nurses who need to take a rest are relieved by a break nurse.
 But at many hospitals, break nurses have been pulled into regular duty.”
-Over half of healthcare workers interviewed in 2021 are impacted by mental health issues.
+This systemic strain is reflected in Tracy’s story, and in 2021, more than half of healthcare workers interviewed reported struggles with mental health.

 dneed